 This section is informative.

 The authentication of claimants is central to the process of associating a subscriber with their online activity as recorded in their subscriber account, which is maintained by a credential service provider (CSP).
 Authentication is performed by verifying that the claimant controls one or more authenticators (called tokens in some earlier editions of SP 800-63) associated with a given subscriber account.
 The authentication process is conducted by a verifier, which is a role of the CSP or — in federated authentication — of an identity provider (IdP).
-Upon successful authentication, the verifier asserts an identifier to the relying party (RP).
+Upon successful authentication, the verifier asserts the identifier for the subscriber to the relying party (RP).
 Optionally, the verifier may assert additional attributes to the RP.

 Authentication Assurance Level 1: AAL1 provides basic confidence that the claimant controls an authenticator bound to the subscriber account being authenticated.
 AAL1 requires only single-factor authentication using a wide range of available authentication technologies.
 However, it is recommended that applications assessed at AAL1 offer multi-factor authentication options.
-Successful authentication requires that the claimant prove possession and control of the authenticator.
+Successful authentication requires the claimant to prove possession and control of the authenticator.

 When a session has been authenticated at a given AAL and a higher AAL is required, an authentication process may also provide step-up authentication to raise the session’s AAL.